Doctors, lawyers, engineers -- PM Modi's new ministers are an eclectic mix of professionals | Education

 Among the new faces with management skills is former Congress leader and now BJP Rajya Sabha MP Jyotiraditya M Scindia who is serving his fifth term as a parliamentarian.

+He has been allocated Civil Aviation portfolio, which was once held by his father Madhavrao Scindia.

-An MBA from Stanford University and BA from Harvard University, Scindia is likely to bag an important portfolio with a Cabinet rank.
+He has an MBA from Stanford University and BA from Harvard University.

 He holds an MA in International Relations.